Currently reading: The best supercars: driven and ranked

 The SF90 Stradale is a very different kind of Ferrari, then.
 It makes use of a heavily reworked version of the 488 Pista's twin-turbocharged 3.9-litre V8 engine, which is complemented by a trio of electric motors that raise the Ferrari's total power output to a staggering 986bhp, allowing for a 0-62mph time of 2.5sec.

-Despite the additional weight that the powertrain brings, it's still just as grippy and devastatingly quick as you would expect a mid-engined Ferrari to be.
+Despite the additional weight that the powertrain brings, the car is still just as grippy and devastatingly quick as you would expect a mid-engined Ferrari to be.

-That said, the SF90 Stradale is a car that demands respect and concentration when exploring the area between grip and slip.
+That said, the SF90 Stradale demands respect and concentration when exploring the area between grip and slip.

 Finance this car with Drivenfi